Selenite-GEOS/graph-editor/README.md

 - Add panning viewport
 - Fix format node handling of invalid formats (ie. do nothing)
 - Add progress to big clears
+- Maybe, not sure it's better : Give better z index to node labels and nodes on the left / top
 ### Not important
 - make node selection framework agnostic